MinecraftProgrammingTeam/HighVersionQWQ/README.md

 # HighVersionPVP
- A pvp plugin for higher version
+ A pvp plugin for higher version(1.20+)

 # Usage

 Use command `/jointeam Red/Blue/red/blue <PlayerName>` to join a team

-There must be at least two players join each team to start a game
+There must at least two players join each team to start a game

-When the game started, the `BossBar` of another team's player's health will be shown at your screen.
+When the game started, the `BossBar` of another player's health will be shown on your screen.

 When you beat the other person, you won the game.